gmetais/sw-delta/README.md

 ## Questions/Answers

 #### Is it production ready?
 No, I don't think so.
-This is just the beginning of this project.
+This is just the beginning of the project.
 I'm looking for beta-testers.

 #### What browsers are supported?
 Chrome, Firefox and Opera.
 This is 59% of compatible browsers, according to [Can I Use](http://caniuse.com/#feat=serviceworkers).

+It is designed as a progressive enhancement.
+Browsers that don't support Service Workers will redownload the full file as they've always done, while modern browsers will be able to ask for the delta only.

 #### Is it easy to install, client-side?
 The client-side should not be a problem.
 Your website needs to be served on HTTPS, this is a limitation built in the Service Worker API.
 Then you only need to load the service worker and it deals with everything.
 No other change is required on to the page.